akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Keep still.’

 She followed his gaze and saw only white feathers and hissing orange beaks.
-The gander so close now that she could see the black of his tongue.
+The gander was so close now that she could see the black of his tongue.

 *I got too close to the geese.*